 It is during this traveling that the third and final Pantheon that you can see today was built.
-As mentioned above, a fire destroyed the original building by Agrippa and Domitian built another version of it in 80 AD.
-Supposedly lightning destroyed this 2nd building and it was up to Hadrian to immortalize one of the most amazing buildings we can see today from antiquity.
+As mentioned above, a fire destroyed the original building by Agrippa, and Domitian built another version of it in 80 AD.
+Supposedly lightning destroyed this 2nd building, and it was up to Hadrian to immortalize one of the most amazing buildings we can see today from antiquity.

 Like with all the reconstruction done by Hadrian ( except the temple of Trajan), he left his own name off the building and had the original wording by Agrippa himself put on the facade.
-The way we look at the building today is extremely different as to how it would have appeared to you if you were visiting it 2,000 years ago.
+The way we look at the building today is extremely different from how it would have appeared to you if you were visiting it 2,000 years ago.

-First of all the Pantheon had a massive colonnaded portico that was much bigger than the current piazza.
-Also, the ground would have been at least 10 feet ( 3m) lower around the Pantheon which means that the entire building would have looked much bigger and grandiose on the outside.
+First of all, the Pantheon had a massive colonnaded portico that was much bigger than the current piazza.
+Also, the ground would have been at least 10 feet ( 3m) lower around the Pantheon, which means that the entire building would have looked much bigger and grandiose on the outside.

-The ceiling of the porch was covered in bronze plate so thick that Pope Barberini in the 17th century was able to make 110 cannons for Castel Angelo and there was enough left over for Bernini to build the Baldacchino in St. Peter’s church.
+The ceiling of the porch was covered in bronze plate so thick that Pope Barberini, in the 17th century, was able to make 110 cannons for Castel Angelo, and there was enough left over for Bernini to build the Baldacchino in St. Peter’s church.

 Oh yeah, he also built the biggest dome in the world and the largest span of unreinforced concrete the world has ever seen!